JeremyOT/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

       // ServiceExportExported means that the service referenced by this
-      // service export has been synced to all clusters in the supercluster ServiceExportExported ServiceExportConditionType = "Exported" }
+      // service export has been synced to all clusters in the supercluster ServiceExportExported ServiceExportConditionType = "Exported"
+      // InvalidServiceType means that the service marked for export has an
+      // unexportable service type (ExternalName)
+      InvalidServiceType ServiceExportConditionType = "InvalidServiceType" }

 // ServiceExportCondition contains details for the current condition of this